OpenMDAO/OpenMDAO/openmdao/docs/features/recording/basic_recording.rst

     print('Number of driver cases recorded =', cr.driver_cases.num_cases )

-You can get a list of the case id's using the `list_cases` method:
+You can get a list of the case IDs using the `list_cases` method:

 .. code-block:: console